Tottenham Hotspur

 Media caption,

-We asked for your thoughts after Wednesday's Premier League game between Bournemouth and Tottenham.
+We asked for your thoughts after Sunday's Premier League game between Tottenham Hotspur and Arsenal.

 Here are some of your comments: